bjt-user/Linux/kicad.md

 When you have to change the filled zone, you should hit <kbd>b</kbd> afterwards so that it applies the filled zone again.

+When you have to change the `edge.cuts` afterwards you need to click on it with the left mouse button and then hit <kbd>e</kbd>.\
+And this probably only work, if the `filled zone` is not exactly on that line...

 How to straighten lines in PCB layout editor?

 Zoom in to the line.
 Left click to select, then right click -> properties and set the X or Y coordinates to the same point.